ricsanfre/pi-cluster/docs/_docs/envoy-gateway.md

 ## Observability

 Envoy Gateway exposes metrics from both the control plane and the managed Envoy proxies.
+Metrics are exposed in Prometheus format and can be scraped directly by Prometheus or exported to an OpenTelemetry Collector using the OpenTelemetry metrics sink.
+Envoy Gateway also provides operational logs from the control plane and supports integration with OpenTelemetry for proxy traces, access logs, and metrics.

-### Prometheus metrics
+### Prometheus Integration

-The current implementation configures:
+`ServiceMonitoring`, and `PodMonitor` Prometheus Operator's CRD,  resource can be automatically created so Kube-Prometheus-Stack is able to automatically start collecting metrics from Envoy Gateway control plane and data plane.

 - A `ServiceMonitor` for the Envoy Gateway control plane scraping `/metrics` on port `metrics`.
 - A `PodMonitor` for the managed Envoy proxy pods scraping `/stats/prometheus` on port `metrics`.